hyperledger-labs/splice/README.md

 ### IntelliJ Setup

 * Clone the repository first, if you haven't yet
-* Run `which java` and `which sbt` within `the-real-canton-coin` directory to respectively find the JRE/SDK and sbt versions used by nix.
+* Run `which java` and `which sbt` within `canton-network-node` directory to respectively find the JRE/SDK and sbt versions used by nix.
 The outputs should roughly look as follows:
     ```
-    the-real-canton-coin$ which java
+    canton-network-node$ which java
     /nix/store/rqii97havwmrzan6wk1lbh5nc48w821y-openjdk-11.0.15+10/bin/java
-    the-real-canton-coin$ which sbt
+    canton-network-node$ which sbt
     /nix/store/9q28hwzz8yy75l317k2v2mdq485hgja0-sbt-1.6.2/bin/sbt
     ```
 * Add the Java SDK from nix per the instructions [in the Daml repo.](https://github.com/digital-asset/daml/blob/main/BAZEL.md#configuring-the-jdk-in-intellij)